CMS muon track measurement

 - Take a look at (but do not edit or interfere with) the plots at the bottom of the page in the spreadsheet (scroll down to line 158).
 Discuss results you see in class or in your group.
 Prepare questions for your videoconference.

-- Connect to the videooonference via Zoom at the World Wide Data Day 2020 Indico page.
+- Connect to the videoconference via Zoom.
+Zoom coordinates will be sent prior to World Wide Data Day..

 If working with students remotely: